Optical vortex: Explanation

 Optical vortices are studied by creating them in the lab in various ways.
-They can be generated directly in a laser, or a laser beam can be twisted into vortex using any of several methods, such as computer-generated holograms, spiral-phase delay structures, or birefringent vortices in materials.
+They can be generated directly in a laser, or a laser beam can be twisted into a vortex using any of several methods, such as computer-generated holograms, spiral-phase delay structures, or birefringent vortices in materials.

 Properties

 An optical singularity is a zero of an optical field.
 The phase in the field circulates around these points of zero intensity (giving rise to the name vortex).
 Vortices are points in 2D fields and lines in 3D fields (as they have codimension two).
 Integrating the phase of the field around a path enclosing a vortex yields an integer multiple of 2π.
 This integer is known as the topological charge, or strength, of the vortex.